alefcarlos/dotnet-scrapper/README.md

 1. Select all rating values equal to  5
 2. Sum all detailed ratings
 3. Calculate mean of that sum
-5. Filter candidates that would be a fake review
+5. Filter candidates that would be a fake review using 5 as a threshold
 ```

 ### How to run